 Online courses and Concurrent enrollment

 There are special arrangements that students need to make in order to complete their degree requirements.
 Sometimes, students may be advised to take courses online or at another approved institution.
 International students have certain restrictions in order to ensure that they comply with the full-time enrollment requirements.
-Students must have an academic advisor and associate dean signed course substititution form that authorizes such courses as part of their program.
+Students must have an academic advisor and associate dean signed course substitution form that authorizes such courses as part of their program.

 Academic Advisor Certification Form

 Students are required to maintain an up-to-date I-20 form that reflects the correct level of study, academic program, graduation date, and financial support.
-If the student makes any of this changes during their academic stay, they must notify ISS providing evidence with an Academic Certification Form signed by the Academic Advisor.
+If the student makes any of this changes during their academic stay, they must notify ISSS providing evidence with an Academic Certification Form signed by the Academic Advisor.